dcamposliz/dataScience_stockMarket/README.md

 # dataScience_stockMarket

+This project studies the effect that economic indicators have on stock indices including the Nasdaq Composite Index, S&P 500 Index, and New York Stock Exchange Index.

+This project uses R, HTML, CSS, and JavaScript.

- - Before taking on this project, you should answer these questions for yourself:
+To understand this project, you should answer these questions for yourself:

 	- Do I like data, statistics, probability?
 	- Why?
 	- What is the mean?